 • Inmate ID issued by a county sheriff, if the inmate is in the custody of the county sheriff

-Although these are commonly accepted forms of ID, your state may have different requirements.
-Be sure to familiarize yourself with and follow your state's laws addressing acceptable signer identification.
+Although these are commonly accepted forms of ID, remember that each state has its own ID requirements and guidelines.
+Follow your state's laws addressing acceptable signer identification.

 Notary ID Requirements

-If you're in a state that does not accept expired ID, there may be alternative methods of identifying a signer that your state does allow, such as using a credible witness.
-Read the Notary Bulletin for more detailed information about whether an expired ID is acceptable in your state.
+If you're in a state that does not accept expired ID, there may be alternative methods of identifying a signer that your state does allow instead, such as using a credible witness.

 What if a signer's ID looks suspicious?